alanjcfs/alanjcfs.github.io/_posts/2015/2015-01-23-ecmascript-6.md

 But ... now I know this is wrong.
 You can still compile everything.
 Traceur can do that for you.

-ES6 modules just mean that multiple `<scripts>` now can require files on their own instead of remember to add `<script>` beforehand, and you would be able to go into browser inspector and import files _right there_ in the console.
+ES6 modules just mean that multiple `<script>` now can require files on their own instead of remember to add `<script>` beforehand, and you would be able to go into browser inspector and import files _right there_ in the console.
 As far as I know, there's no way to usefully require a file in the browser.